Anti-tobacco movement in Nazi Germany: Hitler's attitude towards smoking

-Hitler viewed smoking as "decadent" and "the wrath of the Red Man against the White Man, vengeance for having been given hard liquor", lamenting that "so many excellent men have been lost to tobacco poisoning".
+Hitler viewed smoking as "the wrath of the Red Man against the White Man, vengeance for having been given hard liquor", lamenting that "so many excellent men have been lost to tobacco poisoning".
 He was unhappy because both Eva Braun and Martin Bormann were smokers and was concerned over Hermann Göring's continued smoking in public places.
 He was angered when a statue portraying a cigar-smoking Göring was commissioned.
 Hitler is often considered to be the first national leader to advocate nonsmoking; however, James VI and I, king of Scotland and England, was openly against smoking 330 years prior, and the near-contemporary 1600s Chinese emperors Chongzhen and Kangxi both decreed the death penalty for smokers.

 Hitler disapproved of the military personnel's freedom to smoke, and during World War II he said on 2 March 1942, "it was a mistake, traceable to the army leadership at the time, at the beginning of the war".
 He also said that it was "not correct to say that a soldier cannot live without smoking".
 He promised to end the use of tobacco in the military after the end of the war.
 Hitler personally encouraged close friends not to smoke.
 He even began to offer a gold watch to any of his inner circle who could quit.
 However, Hitler's personal distaste for tobacco was only one of several catalysts behind the anti-smoking campaign.

 Economic and antisemitic reasons

-In the twenties, many German cigarette firms went bankrupt, and the market was increasingly dominated by a few large, highly automated manufacturers.
+In the 1920s, many German cigarette firms went bankrupt; further, the market was increasingly dominated by a few large, highly automated manufacturers.
 By 1933, with high unemployment, the Nazi party was attacking the tobacco industry for having foreign and Jewish connections, and for competing with the Nazi party's own cigarette company.